Morshedul530/Morshedul530/README.md

 ![Profile views](https://gpvc.arturio.dev/Morshedul503)

 I have completed my B.Sc. in CSE from the Department of Computer Science and Engineering of Daffodil International University, Dhaka, Bangladesh.
-I have good experience dealing with manual software testing and five companies' IT and various departments that I have good knowledge of overall.
+I am passionate about learning new skills and i have completed a number of training courses.
+I have good experience dealing with manual and automation testing and working with these tools like  Jira, Postman, Qase, Jmeter, Newman, Jenkins, and Allure.
+Also, I have excellent working knowledge with 3+ years of experience in Software, E-commerce, Microfinance and Banking solution industries SQA & IT fields.
 I am determined to develop myself as a skilled SQA expert.
-I have experience in startup and mature ventures in the durable part of the online market and Software company with 2.5+ years of experience in different leadership roles in Operations, Content, IT & many more.
-I have skills in BPO Analysis, Product Management, Logistics, and Vendor management

 - 🌱 I’m currently learning New Technologies and Test Automation
 - 👯 I’m looking to collaborate on Open Project